 As summer is coming to an end, so is our Summer REU (research experience for undergraduates) program.
-At the beginning, we met with Jaylan Fraser-Mines, an upcoming Junior from Williams College majoring in chemistry.
+In the beginning, we met with Jaylan Fraser-Mines, an upcoming Junior from Williams College majoring in chemistry.
 Jaylan was especially eager to learn more about textile chemistry and worked in Dr. Jur’s lab.
 She specifically wanted to focus on measuring the sustainability of smart devices.

 During her week, she would help Braden Li, a Ph.D. student in Dr. Jur’s lab and the young scholars measure movement on ECG shirts with various materials.
 Using that data along with her own research, she would then calculate how much energy was used.
 Regarding Jaylan’s goal to measure sustainability, substituting different shirt materials didn’t actually make a whole lot of a difference.